HelmchenLabSoftware/td_dendrites/README.md

 python main.py plot
 ```

 This will plot all the panels (to the folder panels) from the existing simulation results.
-This is possible as the 'main' branch contains pre-simulated results in the the 'results' folder.
-These are ~1.5GB, if you want to avoid downloading these files and simulate them yourself, you can clone the 'clean' branch.
+This is possible as the `main` branch contains pre-simulated results in the the `results` folder.
+These are ~1.5GB, if you want to avoid downloading these files and simulate them yourself, you can clone the `clean` branch instead.
 To rerun all the simulations (except the extraction of the performance trace), enter
 ```
 python main.py simulate
 ```

-This will overwrite any simulation outcomes present in the 'results' folder.
-In order to extract the performance traces necessary for some panels yourself, you will have to then run Smith/getperfs.m with Matlab.
+This will overwrite any simulation outcomes present in the `results` folder.
+In order to extract the performance traces necessary for some panels yourself, you will have to then run `Smith/getperfs.m` with Matlab.
 Once the Matlab script is finished you can run
 ```
 python main.py perf
 ```

 This should integrate the performances extracted by the code from Smith et al. and will allow you to replot all of the panels.
 If any step is interrupted or skipped, the results files can become corrupted and can only be recovered by rerunning the simulation from the start or downloading the uncorrupted results from the github repository.
 In case you do not have Matlab installed and nothing was changed in the simulation code, it is also possible to skip the last step.
-Both the 'main' and 'clean' branch already contain the extracted performance traces for the default simulations.
+Both the `main` and `clean` branch already contain the extracted performance traces for the default simulations.
 The code will therefore be able to reuse those files.